joleel3389/sep11-freedom-project/tool/learning-log.md

     * Style tag holds CSS
 * Use `npm run dev` to see your preview. (not `http-server`)
 * By using Vue locally, you no longer need to mount, use functions, or more code than you need to.
-    * You can simply import what you want to use and define variablesin your JS section.
+    * You can simply import what you want to use and define variables in your JS section.
 * The setup keyword in our JS section of App.vue makes code simpler on the local Vue JS.
     * Seen like `<script setup></script>`
 * Using `<template></template>` removes any need of having to use meta tags in an HTML header.